Humility: Catholicism

 Catholic texts view humility as annexed to the cardinal virtue of temperance.
 It is viewed as a potential part of temperance because temperance includes all those virtues that restrain or express the inordinate movements of our desires or appetites.

-St. Bernard defines it as, "A virtue by which a man knowing himself as he truly is, abases himself.
+Bernard of Clairvaux defines it as “a virtue by which a man knowing himself as he truly is, abases himself.
 Jesus Christ is the ultimate definition of Humility."

-Humility was a virtue extolled by Saint Francis of Assisi, and this form of Franciscan piety led to the artistic development of the Madonna of humility first used by them for contemplation.
+Humility was a virtue extolled by Francis of Assisi, and this form of Franciscan piety led to the artistic development of the Madonna of humility first used by them for contemplation.
 The Virgin of humility sits on the ground, or upon a low cushion, unlike the Enthroned Madonna representations.
-This style of painting spread quickly through Italy and by 1375 examples began to appear in Spain, France and Germany and it became the most popular among the styles of the early Trecento artistic period.
+This style of painting spread quickly through Italy, and, by 1375, examples began to appear in Spain, France, and Germany.
+It became the most popular among the styles of the early Trecento artistic period.

-St. Thomas Aquinas, a 13th-century philosopher and theologian in the Scholastic tradition, defines humility similarly as "the virtue of humility" that "consists in keeping oneself within one's own bounds, not reaching out to things above one, but submitting to one's superior" (Summa Contra Gent., bk.
-IV, ch. lv, tr.
-Joseph Rickaby).
+Thomas Aquinas, a 13th-century philosopher and theologian in the Scholastic tradition, says "the virtue of humility... consists in keeping oneself within one's own bounds, not reaching out to things above one, but submitting to one's superior".